The internal languages of univalent categories: The Internal Language of Toposes

 \begin{exa} Given local properties $\LocalProp$ and $\LocalProp'$, we define their conjunction \conceptDef{$\LocalAnd{\LocalProp}{\LocalProp'}$}{Bicategories.ComprehensionCat.LocalProperty.Examples}{local_property_conj} as follows. \begin{itemize} \item The type $\LocalPropCat{(\LocalAnd{\LocalProp}{\LocalProp'})}{\C}$ is defined to be $\LocalPropCat{\LocalProp}{\C} \land \LocalPropCat{\LocalProp'}{\C}$. \item A functor $\F$ satisfies $\LocalPropFunctor{(\LocalAnd{\LocalProp}{\LocalProp'})}{\F}$ if we have both $\LocalPropFunctor{\LocalProp}{\F}$ and $\LocalPropFunctor{\LocalProp'}{\F}$. \end{itemize} \end{exa}

 Next we look at several type formers.
 The first one is given by finite coproducts.
-To interpret the empty type, we use strict initial objects.
+To interpret the empty type, we use strict initial objects, and we say that an initial object is strict if every morphism into it is an isomorphism.
 Binary coproduct types can be interpreted in a category if that category has binary coproducts that are stable under pullback.
-In extensive categories \cite[Definition 2.1]{carboni:1993}, we can interpret finite disjoint coproducts.
+Another property of interest is \textbf{extensiveness}~\cite[Definition 2.1]{carboni:1993}, which allows us to interpret finite disjoint coproducts.
+Recall that a category is \textbf{extensive} if it has finite coproducts that are stable under pullback and that are disjoint.
+We say that a coproduct is disjoint if the pullback of all coproduct inclusions is an initial object.

 \begin{exa} We define the local property \conceptDef{$\StrictInitial$}{Bicategories.ComprehensionCat.LocalProperty.Examples}{strict_initial_local_property} such that a category $\C$ satisfies $\LocalPropCatT{\StrictInitial}$ if $\C$ has a strict initial object, and a functor $\F$ satisfies $\LocalPropFunctorT{\StrictInitial}$ if $\F$ preserves initial objects.